 Ceph is a highly scalable distributed storage solution for block storage, object storage, and shared filesystems with years of production deployments.

 The operator will monitor the storage daemons to ensure the cluster is healthy.
 Ceph mons will be started or failed over when necessary, and other adjustments are made as the cluster grows or shrinks.
-The operator will also watch for desired state changes requested by the api service and apply the changes.
+The operator will also watch for desired state changes specified in the Ceph custom resources (CRs) and apply the changes.

 Rook is implemented in golang.
 Ceph is implemented in C++ where the data path is highly optimized.
 We believe this combination offers the best of both worlds.